History

 Current state

-Currently, the remains of the court consist of the outer walls of three ranges, of which the west contains the remains of the fireplace and the chimney.
-In the years 1998/1999, the building underwent thorough conservation works.
-Most of the vegetation covered the monument were removed, the foundations of internal divisions and a large fireplace were uncovered.
-Also set up information signs describing the history of Llys Euryn, plans and reconstructions of its original appearance.
+Currently, the remains of the manor house consist of the exterior walls of three wings, the western wing of which contains the remains of an early modern fireplace and chimney.
+In 1998-1999, the building underwent extensive conservation works.
+Most of the overgrowing vegetation was removed, exposing the foundations and ground floor walls, with visible internal divisions and a large fireplace.
+Informational signs describing the history of Llys Euryn were also installed, along with plans and a reconstruction drawings of the building’s original appearance.

 bibliography: